Got TTHMs In Your Water? We Remove That.

 There are four significant TTHM that are typically found in drinking water.
 The combined concentration of the four TTHM is known as the total TTHM.
 They are:

 Tap water that carries disinfection products has been linked to bladder cancer in several studies:

 Human epidemiology studies and animal toxicology studies have examined associations between chlorinated drinking water or DBPs and cancer.
 While EPA cannot conclude there is a causal link between exposure to chlorinated surface water and cancer, EPA believes that the available research indicates a potential association between bladder cancer and exposure to chlorinated drinking water or DBPs. – source

 This study also found a link between showing or bathing in water — in addition to drinking water that contained THMs and a correlation of an even higher risk of bladder cancer in men.

-Based on theses studies, the recommended level of Trihalomethanes is .8 PPM.
-This is the level at which there is thought to be no risk of cancer, However, the EPA’s enforceable level is 80 PPM — a level 10 times higher than is considered absolutely safe.
+Based on the studies we mentioned above, the recommended level of total Trihalomethanes is .8 PPM.
+This is the level at which there is thought to be no risk of cancer.
+However, the EPA’s enforceable level is 80 PPM — a level 10 times higher than is considered absolutely safe.

 Which means that your family could be drinking water that contains a level of chlorine by-products that have a high correlation with cancer, and yet be 100% within legal guidelines.

-This is why many homeowners choose to protect their home by providing their own filtration system.
-A whole house filter protects not only the drinking water but also the bathing and the showering, reducing the family’s total exposure load.
+Many homeowners choose to protect their home by providing their own filtration system.
+A whole house water treatment system protects not only the drinking water but also the bathing and the showering, reducing the family’s total exposure load.

 In order to remove these contaminates you will want a filter that contains carbon.
 The Aquaox has a two-stage carbon filtration system to ensure that the maximum amount of contaminants are removed.